Online Forms: Editing

 They will include options depending on the element type like:

-Note that this is not just limited to the label.
-This can include question options for different element types selected.
+That this is not just limited to the label.
+This can include question options for dropdown or checkbox/radio elements for example alongside the other options listed here like width and required fields.

-We use a 12 point grid section across, which is a standardized format with web developers.
+We use a 12 colum grid across for spacing, which is a standardized format with web developers.
+Think of it as a spreadsheet, with 12 columns across.

 This requires the client to enter a response to submit this question before submitting the form, it cannot be blank.